ananya12k/Kubernetes/README.md

 ## Cluster

-A cluster is a set of machines, called nodes, that run containerized applications managed by Kubernetes.
+A cluster is a set of machines, called nodes+control plane(master node), that run containerized applications managed by Kubernetes.
 A cluster has at least one worker node and at least one master node.
 Cluster is the highest level of abstraction in Kubernetes.

-## Master
+## Master or Control Plane

-A master is a node with three components that run the cluster:
+A master or control plane is a node with three components that run the cluster:

 - kube-apiserver
 - kube-controller-manager
 - kube-scheduler

+Help in managing the cluster.
+It is responsible for maintaining the desired state of the cluster.
+It is responsible for scaling the cluster.
+It is responsible for deploying new applications.
+It is responsible for rolling out updates.
+It is responsible for monitoring the cluster.
+It is responsible for managing the cluster resources.
+It is responsible for managing the cluster security.

 ### kube-apiserver